Movie Review: High-flying Ronan has ‘Lady Bird’ soaring

 Equally golden are Lady Bird “matches” with the adults, especially the ones with her foil Marion, which are – naturally – designed to earn the most spotlight.
 Lady Bird, for the most part, can’t be more different than Marion, but Ronan can always match the level of intensity or gravitas that Metcalf has brought along.
 The result is every mother-and-daughter spar is a joyous verbal even when the contents – money, college, and future – are hard-hitting material, not to mention besieged by a discrepancy in how the different generations perceive the times differently.
 Lady Bird is set in a post-9/11 world – not too long after the tragedy as the background TV and radio broadcasts prove – and so the stressful atmosphere is always half-a-breath away.
 It’s a meaningfully woven detail that adds layers to the characters who, like the country then (and regrettably still is), unclear about the future and unstable regarding well-being.

 But whether the stage is set for another familial conflict or a burst of organic laugh (best use of Justin Timberlake’s Cry Me a River yet), Ronan is a gale-force.
 The footage, which already radiates, receives even more lumens when she is around reversing her modest, shy, and God-aware persona in last seen in Brooklyn or grudgingly letting go of a possible future.
 In every swing between the emotional polars, Ronan subtly shows that her character is evolving, adding more (proverbial) magenta-colored feathers to better understand, see, and roll with the world’s unfathomable workings.
-A winning performance, undoubtedly so, as it alone enables the film to be a universal portrait despite focusing on just one person, a message that life’s experienced can relate even though a still-learning lass is doing the imparting.
+A winning performance, undoubtedly so, as it alone enables the film to be a universal portrait despite focusing on just one person, a message that life’s experienced can relate even though doing the imparting is a still-learning lass.

 Now that’s funny.

 Hear our podcast review on Episode 249, coming soon.